camunda/camunda/docs/src/introduction/quickstart.md

 ## Step 7: Deploy a workflow

-A [workflow](basics/workflows.html) is used to orchestrate loosely couple task workers and the flow of data between them.
+A [workflow](basics/workflows.html) is used to orchestrate loosely coupled task workers and the flow of data between them.

 In this guide we will use an example process [order-process.bpmn](introduction/order-process.bpmn).